--Name three manifestations of depression in conjunction with PTSD.
+-Name three manifestations of depression when linked to PTSD.

--Name three ways for a client to better understand his or her emotions.
+-Discuss three ways for clients to better understand emotions.

--Name three challenges in helping clients recall their emotions during the trauma.
+-Discuss three challenges in recalling emotions during trauma.

--Name three exercises to help clients gain a feeling of empowerment.
+-Discuss three exercises that will help PTSD clients in gaining feeling of empowerment.

 -Name what three disorders might be confused with “complex” post-traumatic stress disorder.